 by Kyle Freund, Media Manager, Fairtrade America

 What's important to you when you step into the supermarket?
-The number of different labels can be daunting.
+How do you shop your values?
+The variety of food labels and certifications can be daunting.
 This guide can serve as a handy reference to other labels you might find on Fairtrade products.

 BCorps are about doing business differently and moving beyond profit as the sole motivator.
 Finding this logo on your products (or on company websites) means that the whole company meets rigorous standards for social and environmental performance, accountability, and transparency.
 Certified companies must prove that they use the power of the market to solve social and environmental problems.
 There are now nearly 2,000 certified BCorps around the globe and growing (see Ben & Jerry’s, Thanksgiving Coffee, Dhana Inc.)